open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   (some languages might implement this by having an end timestamp of `null`, others might have an explicit `hasEnded` boolean).

+  Counts for attributes, events and links dropped due to collection limits MUST be available for exporters to report as described in the [exporters](./sdk_exporters/non-otlp.md#dropped-attributes-count) specification.

   A function receiving this as argument might not be able to modify the Span.

   Note: Typically this will be implemented with a new interface or